Topological Wannier excitons in bismuth chalcogenide nanosheets I: Single-particle properties: Acknowledgments

+We thank Daniel Vanmaekelbergh for many stimulating discussions.
 This work is part of the research programme TOP-ECHO with project number 715.016.002, and is also supported by the D-ITP consortium.
 Both are programmes of the Netherlands Organisation for Scientific Research (NWO) that is funded by the Dutch Ministry of Education, Culture and Science (OCW).